yesmey/Iterator/README.md

 }
 ```

-If we want to write the while loop as a oneliner:
+If we want to write the while loop as a oneliner, which would have been very difficult before
 ```csharp
 do
 {